z3r0dayexplo1t/z3r0dayexplo1t/README.md

 - Developer-first tools with a focus on speed, clarity & control
 - Experimental protocol designs for secure communication

----

-> ⚡ “If you can't explain it simply, you don't understand it well enough.” — Einstein
-> ...Or maybe you're just overbuilding it.
-Either way, I'm here for it.

----

 🐑
 This sheep is silently judging your frontend framework choice.